 Inland Empire Regional Intelligence Report

 This edition traces the Inland Empire economy’s ongoing recovery from the COVID-19 pandemic.
-The report examines the robust performance of the residential housing market, the uneven job recovery among industries, and looks at consumer spending and how high demand for both goods and services will continue to drive growth.
+The latest report examines the current resurgence of the virus, the pace of recovery in the regional labor market, the robust performance of the IE’s residential housing market, and looks at healthy increases in local consumer spending.

 EMPLOYMENT AND WAGES

-The Inland Empire’s labor market has continued to steadily recover from the COVID-19 pandemic, adding 145,700 jobs since hitting bottom in April 2020 (that’s roughly 70% of total jobs lost between February and April of last year).
-Despite the ongoing jobs market recovery, total payroll employment is -4.2% (or -66,600 jobs) below the pre-pandemic peak in February 2020.
-Even so, employment growth in the Inland Empire has outpaced the state (-7.4%) and nation (-5.0%) during this period.
+The Inland Empire’s labor market has continued to steadily recover from the COVID-19 pandemic, adding 151,200 jobs since it hit bottom in April 2020.
+This is more than the total jobs lost between February and April of that year.
+Total payroll employment in the region is now 1.4% (or 22,500 jobs) above its pre-pandemic peak in February 2020.
+During this time, employment growth in the Inland Empire outpaced the state (-2.8%) and nation (-1.8%).

-The Inland Empire’s unemployment rate stands at 7.4%, an improvement from the lows of last year although still significantly elevated compared to the 4% rate in February 2020.
-The region’s unemployment rate is lower relative to California (7.9%) yet higher relative to the United States overall (5.8%).
+The Inland Empire’s unemployment rate, at 6.2%, has also improved from the lows of last year but remains significantly elevated compared to February 2020 when it was just 4%.
+The region’s unemployment rate is higher relative to California (5.8%) and the United States (4%).

-Unsurprisingly, the largest job losses have been concentrated in the region’s Leisure and Hospitality sector, with -33,200 fewer workers compared to February 2020 (a -18.8% decline).
-Other significant job losses have occurred in Government, Manufacturing, Other Services (a sector that includes hair and nail salons and other personal care services), Administrative Support, and Financial Activities.
-These are the sectors most impacted by government health mandates and consumer reservations due to COVID-19.
+Unsurprisingly, given the effects of the pandemic, the largest job losses have been concentrated in the Inland Empire’s Leisure and Hospitality sector, with -12,800 fewer jobs today compared to February 2020 (a -7.2% decline).
+Other significant job losses have occurred in Government, Other Services (a sector that includes hair and nail salons and other personal care services), Manufacturing, Natural Resources and Construction, Information, and Wholesale Trade.
+These were some of the sectors heavily impacted by government health mandates and consumer reservations related to COVID-19.